 Winthrop offered scientific explanations for natural phenomena.
 Earthquakes, for example, resulted from seismic activity rather than God’s wrath, he wrote.

 Winthrop was great-grandson of the John Winthrop who founded Massachusetts Bay Colony.
 He was also grandson of Connecticut Gov. John Winthrop, who donated the first telescope to Harvard in 1672.

 After Samuel Williams graduated from Harvard, he taught for a few years, then got a job as a minister in Concord.
 From 1764-79 he served as a minister in Bradford, Mass.

-In 1780, Williams, along with John Adams and James Bowdoin, founded the American Academy of Arts and Sciences; Sam Adams and John Hancock were also involved.
-That same year Williams succeeded John Winthrop, as Hollis Professor of Mathematics and Natural Philosophy at Harvard, the designated spokesman for science in the Massachusetts colony.
+Then in 1780, Williams, along with John Adams and James Bowdoin, founded the American Academy of Arts and Sciences.
+Sam Adams and John Hancock also got involved.
+That same year Williams succeeded John Winthrop as the designated spokesman for science in the Massachusetts colony.

 Samuel Williams, Eclipse Chaser

 Williams knew that on Oct.
 21, 1780, Europeans in America would have the opportunity to see a total solar eclipse, something they had never done successfully.